 Hubris is the tendency of overconfident leaders to abuse power to the detriment of other members of the community.
 The consequences of hubris are often failed investments or excessive bonuses.
-We argue that in addition to the established recruitment practices, the selection of CEOs should be based on focal random selection.
-Hubris is mitigated if a candidate is selected after a screening according to conventional critera.
-In a laboratory experiment it was shown that focal random selection in fact reduces antisocial behavior in leaders.
+Dr. Joël BERGER, Prof. Dr. Dr. hc.
+Margit OSTERLOH and Prof. Dr. Katja ROST of the universities of Bern, Basel and Zurich therefore argue that in order to reduce antisocial behaviour in leaders, in addition to the established recruitment practices, the selection of CEOs should be based on focal random selection.